xXleowXx/gitlab-charts/doc/development/index.md

 There are some cases where it is needed to extend the functionality of a chart in such a way that an upstream may not accept.

+#### When to utilize `toYaml` in templates

+It should be frowned upon to throw a `toYaml` in the template files as this will force us to fully understand a customers desired configuration and potentially deal with problems induced by customer configurations which may not be supported.
+We conform to a standard that provides the best default available in the template with the capability to override those defaults by the customer.

 ## Handling configuration deprecations

 There are times in a development where changes in behavior require a functionally breaking change.
 We try to avoid such changes, but some items can not be handled without such a change.